hotosm/osm-export-tool-python/README.md

 1. OGC GeoPackage (.gpkg)
 * This is the default export format, and the most flexible for modern GIS applications.
+* tables will be created with the wkbUnknown geometry type, which allows heterogeneous geometry types.

 2. Shapefile (.shp)
 * Each layer and geometry type is a separate .SHP file.
 This is because each .SHP file only supports a single geometry type and column schema.